AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 Learn how to download and install the client console in [this section](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/connect.html){target="_blank"}.

-For more information on how to use Campaign v8, refer to the [documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/campaign-home.html){target="_blank"}.
+For more information on how to use Campaign v8, refer to [Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/campaign-home.html){target="_blank"}.

 Campaign data is stored in the application server.
 Data is available both from the client console and from the web UI.
 For example, if you create a delivery template using the client console, it is also available in the web UI.
 And if you create an email delivery in the web UI, this delivery is also accessible from the client console.

+Some objects can only be created and managed in the client console.
+They can be visible and used in Campaign Web UI, but cannot be created nor modified from this environment.
+All Campaign objects and components are available from the Explorer view, available from the left navigation.

 ## Connect to Campaign